Steven Stamkos: Nashville Predators (2024–present)

 On July 1, 2024, Stamkos ended his 16-year tenure with the Lightning after being unable to negotiate an extension with the club and was signed as a free agent to a four-year, $32 million dollar contract with the Nashville Predators.
 On October 28, in the ninth game of the 2024–25 season, Stamkos made his first appearance at Amalie Arena as a visitor.
 During the first period of the game, Stamkos was given a standing ovation and was honored by the Lightning as the team presented a video tribute on the jumbotron capturing his tenure and Stamkos would take a solo lap around the ice to salute the fans.
 Stamkos would record his first two assists of the season as a Predator that game on goals by Ryan O'Reilly and Gustav Nyquist, respectively.
 Despite being no longer on the Lightning, Lightning fans cheered for both goals the Predators scored largely because of Stamkos recording assists on both of them.
 The Predators would eventually fall to the Lightning 3–2 in overtime.
 On March 4, 2025, Stamkos recorded his 600th career assist on a Ryan O'Reilly goal in a 6–3 win over the Boston Bruins.
 On March 8, Stamkos recorded his first hat trick as a Predator and the 14th of his career altogether as he scored all three goals in the Predators 3–2 OT win over the Chicago Blackhawks.
 Stamkos ultimately ended the season with 27 goals and 26 assists for 53 points ranking second on the team in goals, fourth in assists and fifth in points while also recording a career low -36 plus-minus rating.
 His 53 points was the lowest in a full season since his rookie season.
 This would be despite playing in all 82 games.

+On December 31, 2025, Stamkos scores his 600th goal in a 4–2 victory over the Vegas Golden Knights, becoming the 2second player all time to reach the mark.
+On April 11, 2026, Stamkos recorded his 40th goal of the 2025–26 season in a 2–1 win over the Minnesota Wild, marking the eighth time of hitting the 40-goal plateau within his career and becoming the third player in Predators history to hit the mark.
+He ended the season with 42 goals and 24 assists for 66 points in all 82 games played for the second consecutive season.
+His 66 points were third most on the Predators, trailing the 75 points by Filip Forsberg and 74 points by Ryan O'Reilly.
+His 42 goals were most on the Predators and tied with Minnesota Wild’ forward Matt Boldy for ninth most in the league.
+10 of his 42 goals were game-winners, which were second most in the league, only behind the 12 of the 51 total goals scored by Montreal Canadiens’ forward Cole Caufield.